TIBCOSoftware/flogo/README.md

 # Golang API

-Are you the kind of person who would rather code, but would love to leverage the capabilities of the Flogo Stack?
+Are you the kind of person who would rather code, but would love to leverage the capabilities of the Flogo Ecosystem?
 Makes total sense, we just ❤️ to code also!
 We’ve exposed a number of Go APIs for leveraging the various action types, activities and triggers.
 Getting started is pretty easy, just follow the steps below.

 * Go get the latest [flogo-lib](https://github.com/TIBCOSoftware/flogo-lib)
 ```bash